K07: Gamera vs. Zigra

 It’s David Crosby’s grandfather.

-David Crosby is a founding member of Crosby, Stills & Nash and one of the most influential folk-rock musicians of the 20th century.
+David Crosby (1941-2023) was a founding member of Crosby, Stills & Nash and one of the most influential folk-rock musicians of the 20th century.

 From Italy, Pulcinella (often called Punchinello in English) was a character common in 17th-century puppet shows and comedy presentations.
 He was often given a long nose, an odd voice, and manic tendencies.
 Many years later, he led to the creation of Mister Punch in the “Punch and Judy” puppet shows.